How Does The Engineering Design Process Works

 The path to success is to take massive, determined action— Tony Robbins

 Designed Samples Of A Fan Rotor

 For designing the fan rotor, three sample designs of a fan rotor were prepared as shown in images given above.
-Here, the Option-3 seems to be fulfilling the eligibility criteria of being most autonomous and dynamic design, so the design team will go ahead with the design of fan rotor shown in Option-3 for their project.
+Here, the Option-3 seems to be fulfilling the eligibility criteria of being the most autonomous and dynamic design, so the design team will go ahead with the design of the fan rotor shown in Option-3 for their project.

 For testing of the newly designed rotor, it will be assembled in an incomplete structure of an electric fan(structure without rotor only) and the fan will be continuously used to blow air for an optimum duration of time(say 14 hours).
-After testing period, the testing engineers will prepare the performance report of rotor acknowledging following points :
+After the testing period, the testing engineers will prepare the performance report of the rotor acknowledging the following points :

 - What is the air blowing rate of the rotor?